 This idea was later copied for Urban Arcana, a d20 Modern campaign setting.
 Here, the tide is actually the Shadow Plane and the supernatural forces are the monsters of Dungeons & Dragons.
 There's no Apocalypse looming ahead, though.

 In the GURPS setting Technomancer, the Trinity nuclear bomb tests and Oppenheimer's famous words, "I am become death, the destroyer of words" (which he didn't actually say) completes an ancient ritual and returns magic to the world, which humanity promptly fuses with technology to produce all kinds of strange ramifications.
+(Although, In-Universe, "returns" is an assumption; there's no proof Earth used to have magic and then it went away, although there's enough circumstantial evidence that most people believe it.)

 The first campaign arc for the Dragonlance setting, and the corresponding novels, involve the restoration of divine magic to Krynn.